code2nguyen/notes/src/content/docs/aws/amazone-elasti-cache.md

 - Memcached
 - Redis OSS

+**Features**

+- Billed by node size and hours of use.
+- ElastiCache EC2 nodes cannot be accessed from the Internet, nor can they be accessed by EC2 instances in other VPCs.

 # Memcached

 You can get started with a **serverless cache** or choose to design your own **cache cluster**.